badgateway/ketting-wiki/Getting-Started.md

 * A `State`, which represents the result of a `GET` request, or what you would submit with a `PUT` request.

-Lets assume that we have a REST API that manages blog articles.
+Let's assume that we have a REST API that manages blog articles.
 Each article is encoded in JSON and might look like this:

 ```json